AdaCore/spark2014/docs/ug/spark_2014.rst

 ====================

 The most important feature to specify the intended behavior of a |SPARK|
 program is the ability to attach a contract to subprograms.
+In this document, a `subprogram` can be a procedure, a function or a protected entry.
 This contract is made up of various optional parts:

 * The `precondition` introduced by aspect ``Pre`` specifies constraints on callers of the subprogram.